Baie de Somme

 When the tide is out, the Baie is characterized by wide, flat areas of marsh and sand, from which the delicacy of glasswort (locally:salicornes) are collected.
 Small ponds, dug into the marshes and filled with fake plastic ducks, are used to attract migratory birds for hunting.
 As the tide rises the bay fills, during which time numerous working, leisure and tourist boats cross between the surrounding villages.

 The largest towns on the bay are Saint-Valery-sur-Somme, Le Crotoy, Cayeux-sur-Mer and, a few miles inland of the bay, Noyelles-sur-Mer.
 Other smaller towns such as Le Hourdel, Le Tréport, or Mers-les-Bains are sparsely located around the region.
 These towns are popular tourist destinations, and are connected together by the preserved steam railway line, the Chemin de Fer de la Baie de Somme.
 Several of the towns together form the Communauté d'agglomération de la Baie de Somme.

 The Bay of Somme is the habitat of multiple fauna and flora species, the most famous being probably the Grey seal and the Harbor seal, locally referred as "phoque veau-marin".
-Its population can be estimated at around 650 to 700 individuals living in the bay, whereas the Grey seal has a smaller population of around 350 individuals.
+Its population can be estimated at 650 to 700 individuals living in the bay, whereas the Grey seal has a smaller population of around 350 individuals.